multisig-labs/pandasia/README.md

 Airdrops!
 Airdrops!
 Airdrops!

 Projects create airdrops, depositing tokens to be distributed to registered validators!
-The start and end time can be configued, as well as the distribution amount.
+The start and end time can be configured, as well as the distribution amount.

 ![](docs/airdrop.png)